stecrotti/IndexedGraphs.jl/README.md

 * Edge properties live separate from the graph, so different sets of properties can be associated to the same graph.
 * In addition, it implements inedges and outedges for O(1) access to neighborhood
 * Edges are indexed, and the index can be used to access edge properties very efficiently.
-* It stores a version of both the direct and the transposed matrix for efficient access
+* Undirected and BiDirected graphs store both the direct and the transposed adjancency matrix for efficient access

 A number of other packages implement graph based on CSC matrix representation or similar, namely StaticGraphs, SimpleWeightedGraphs and MatrixNetworks